Seven Steps on Converting Your Australian Visitor Visa to a Partner Visa

 Check out the Document Checklist For Australian Spouse Visa

-Step Seven: Wait for Your Partner Visa to be Approved
+Step Seven: Partner Visa outcome

 Remember, the partner visa application is a two-stage process where you will first be granted a temporary visa.
 Generally, you need to wait for 2 years after the temporary partner visa lodgement to be able to apply for a permanent partner visa that entitles you to live in Australia indefinitely.